TheMightyZeus/worldreader/README.md

-# worldreader
+# WorldReader
-Java utility for reading worldengine files and operating on their data
+Java utility for reading [WorldEngine](https://github.com/Mindwerks/worldengine) files and operating on their data.